sictweb/bti425-2020/notes/angular-forms-intro.md

 <textarea class="form-control" name="description" [(ngModel)]="driverData.description"></textarea>
 ```

-This is very similar to the **input** example above, ie: we simply add the two-way data binding to ngModel with the correct Component property
+This is very similar to the **input** example above, ie: we simply add the two-way data binding to ngModel with the correct Component property.

 <br>